Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

-The creation rates of adversaries of the original-model gradient-based attack are given in Table \ref{tab-gbr}, where the adversaries are introduced in Section \ref{sec-oma11} and the data.
+The adversary creation rates are given in Table \ref{tab-gbr}, where the adversaries are introduced in Section \ref{sec-oma1}.

-From the first row of Table \ref{tab-gbr}, the bias classifier is safe against the original-model gradient-based attack for MNIST.
-For MNIST, the adversarial creation rates in Table \ref{tab-gbr} are near the adversarial rates of random samples in Table \ref{tab-randcr1}.
-Furthermore, the results are also better than that given in Table \ref{tab-mr1}, especially for the $l_{\infty}$ adversaries.
+From Table \ref{tab-gbr}, the bias classifier is safe against the original-model gradient-based attack for MNIST, and the adversarial creation rates in Table \ref{tab-gbr} are close to those in Table \ref{tab-randcr1}.

-From the second row of Table \ref{tab-gbr}, the results are also near optimal for CIFAR-10.
-First, comparing to the results of original-model attack in Table \ref{tab-cr1}, the adversary creation rates are decreased by half.
+From Table \ref{tab-gbr}, the results are also near optimal for CIFAR-10.
+First, comparing to the results in Table \ref{tab-cr1}, the adversary creation rates are decreased by half and are about $20\%$.
 Second, from Table \ref{tab-41}, the accuracy of the bias classifier is about $82\%$.
-The adversary creation rates in Table \ref{tab-gbr} are about $20\%$-$24\%$.
-Combining these two sets of data, the real adversary creation rates are about $1\%-6\%$ which are just above the random creation rates of adversaries given in Table \ref{tab-randcr1}.
+Comparing these data, the real adversary creation rates are about $1\%-6\%$ which are just above the rates of random samples to be adversaries in Table \ref{tab-randcr1}.